-In practice, we first build a temporary classification model based on \texttt{DeBERTa}~\cite{HeLGC21}.
-Thereafter, it is fine-tuned based on the data in the $k-2$ training folds and the validation fold to learn the semantic features therein (line $7$).
-Note that we do not use the original training dataset to carry out this fine-tuning.
-At the end, the language model built from the \texttt{DeBERTa} classification model is thus used as the surrogate language model for the instance filtering step in the \texttt{Phase} \#$2$ of \our.
+We construct a temporary classification model using the \texttt{DeBERTa}~\cite{HeLGC21} architecture.
+This model is then fine-tuned using the data in the $k-2$ training folds and the validation fold to capture the semantic features present in the data (line $7$).
+It is important to note that we do not use the original training dataset for this fine-tuning process.
+Once the fine-tuning is complete, the language model constructed from the \texttt{DeBERTa} classification model is then utilized as the surrogate language model in the instance filtering step in \texttt{Phase \#$2$} of \our.

+This is different from existing works that use a pre-trained language model to directly generate augmentation instances.
+We clarify our motivation for this from the following two aspects. \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item In addition to modeling the semantic feature, the surrogate language model can provide more information that can be useful for the quality control of the augmentation instances, such as text perplexity, classification confidence, and predicted label. \item Compared to the instance generation, we argue that the instance filtering approach can be readily integrated with any existing text augmentation approach. \end{itemize}

-\subsection{Augmentation instance generation}
+\subsection{Augmentation Instance Generation}